Stajgar/First-Weather-App/README.md

 ## Design

-Pixel Weather App is inspired by vintage-looking, 90's Windows themed backgrounds giving it a retro vibe.
+Pixel Weather App is inspired by 90's Windows style.
+Vintage-looking background and pixelated icons are giving the project a retro vibe.
 Weather icons from Adobe Stock were recolored using Adobe Illustrator.

 ## Approach